PumaFPV/PMK/README.md

 		|  |  |- kb-l1.json
 		|  |  |- kb-l2.json

+Exemple file structure can be found [here](https://github.com/PumaFPV/PMK/tree/main/Software/PMK_dongle/data/leftKB)

 For more details about devices configurations / capabilities check the Protocol chapter.

+### Keyboard config file - HID codes
+Check out the "PMK HID keyboard keycodes.md" for more information on which code corresponds to which key.

 ## Devices
 Can run on any espressif chip that can run ESP-NOW.
 (Will later add support for nRF52 chips for lower power consumption)